 Day 2: Bicycle Venice to Po River Delta

-Highlights: Venetian lagoon, fishing villages, bicycle in the Po DeltaThe Lidos of Venice and Pellestrina protect the Venetian lagoon from the Adriatic Sea.
-You'll follow these natural levees this morning as we work our way south via flat roads and ferries to Chioggia, at the south end of the lagoon.
-Enjoy lunch on your own there before continuing south to Taglio di Po in the Po River delta.
-Those who want extra mileage can enjoy a great ride into the delta this afternoon.
+Highlights: Venetian lagoon, fishing villages, bicycle along the Po DeltaThe Lidos of Venice and Pellestrina protect the Venetian lagoon from the Adriatic Sea.
+You'll follow these natural levees this morning as we work our way south via flat roads, ferries and quaint fishing villages to Chioggia, at the south end of the lagoon.
+Enjoy lunch on your own there before continuing southwest to San Martino di Venezze and our wonderful overnight in a working farm or agriturismo.
 Dinner together.
-Distance: 59 km (37 miles).
+Distance: 74 km (46 miles).

-Highlights: bicycle along the Po River, bicycle capital of Italy--FerraraIt's another day of leisurely riding today as we follow the Po river upstream to the Renaissance city of Ferrara.
-Entering the city, we'll pass under the 16th century walls, one of the most intact Renaissance walls left in Italy.
-Other highlights of this UNESCO world heritage site include the many palaces of the Este court from the 14th and 15th century.
+Highlights: Bicycle along the Po River, bicycle capital of Italy--FerraraIt's another day of leisurely riding today all the way to the Renaissance city of Ferrara.
+Along the way we'll stop at Fratta Polesine to visit Villa Badoer, a masterpiece of architecture and a UNESCO World Heritage Site.
+Villa Badoer was designed in 1554 by Andrea Palladio who is widely considered one of the most influential architects in Western architecture.
+Our entrance into Ferrara is spectacular as we'll pass directly under the finest example of Renaissance walls remaining in Italy.
+Other highlights of this UNESCO World Heritage town include the many palaces of the Este court from the 14th and 15th century.
 We'll suggest some great restaurants for dinner on your own this evening.
-Distance: 73 km (46 miles).
+Distance.
+76 km (47 miles).

 Lodging: Hotel Carlton